 So what are some ways that you can network?

 - Offer free stuff.
 I mean ... who doesn't like free stuff?!
 Digital downloads and fun tips are excellent.
-Create something for your readers that would be super helpful for them, or that they would really enjoy!
+Create something for your followers that would be super helpful for them, or that they would really enjoy!
+(Like all of these free courses that I created just for YOU.) :-)

 - Respond to comments.
-This is a great way to show that you care and to interact with your readers!
+This is a great way to show that you care and to interact with your followers!
 Try to be as helpful and kind as you can.

 - Comment on their sites.
 It feels good to get a comment or two, right?
 Show your support by leaving comments for others!